LukeWedmore/malawi_active_fault_database/README.md

 ## File Formats

 Following the [GEM-GAFD] this database is provided in a variety of GIS vector file formats.
-[GeoJSON] is the version of record, and any changes should be made in this version before they are converted to other file formats using the script in the repository that uses the GDAL tool ogr2ogr (the script is adapted from https://github.com/cossatot/central_am_carib_faults/blob/master/convert.sh - we thank Richard Styron for making this publicly available).
-The other versions available are [ESRI ShapeFile], KML, GMT, and [GeoPackage].
+[GeoJSON] is the version of record, and any changes should be made in this version before they are converted to other file formats using the script in the repository that uses the [GDAL] tool [ogr2ogr] (the script is adapted from https://github.com/cossatot/central_am_carib_faults/blob/master/convert.sh - we thank Richard Styron for making this publicly available).
+The other versions available are [ESRI ShapeFile], [KML], [GMT], and [GeoPackage].

 ## Version Control